earth-chris/elapid/README.md

 ## Working with elapid

 There are two primary Maxent functions: fitting features and fitting models.
-You can do it all in one go with:
+You can do it all at once with:

 ```python
 import elapid